How Stress Can Lead To RelapseYou are here:

 A person who is struggling with stress may cry for no apparent reason or display sudden or dramatic mood changes.
 Some people make erratic decisions and feel that nothing is going right in their lives.
 At this point, they may initiate, increase, or resume drug or alcohol use.

-Who is a High Risk for Stress-Related Issues?
+Who Is a High Risk for Stress and Relapse?

 Many factors are involved in determining how a person will respond to stress.
 The factors can include financial status, background, support from family or friends, and environment.
 People who may have the most difficulty dealing with stress can include: